 As far as practice goes, it’s most important to have a daily procedure to follow:

-3. Always bracket your time for practice...
+3. Always set aside your time for practice.

-4. Take your time with your progress.
+4. Be patient with your progress.

 0 Comments: